Vlad-404/photo-portfolio/README.md

 * Enter repo name in the empty field and click on search.
 Be sure your repo exists on GitHub and that you typed it in correctly.
 * When repo shows click on "Connect"
 * Your Heroku app will be synchronised each time you "git push"
+* Set up your environmental variables in *Settings / Reveal Config Vars*
 * Website is now live on Heroku.
 To run the site, click on "Open App" at the top

 If GitHub asks you to authorize the Heroku app in any of the steps above, do so, and you will be able to do an automated deployment from GitHub to Heroku.

 # Credits

 ## Content
 All of the images were made by me.
 I used various cameras to capture the images.
-Even if I was carefull not to include any logos, business names or faces, if you find anything related to yourself, and you don't want it contained in my photos, please contact me on vmijat21@gmail.com and explain the situation.
-I will be glad to answer and correct if there are any issues you find with my photos.
+Even if I was carefull not to include any logos, business names or faces, if you find any copyright or privacy issues, please contact me on vmijat21@gmail.com and  please explain the situation.
+I will be glad to answer and work out the issues presented.

 ## Acknowledgments and Thank You's